 CF’s “Do It Right” culture means making the right choices for the environment.
-We are proud to operate some of the cleanest and most energy-efficient nitrogen complexes in the world.
+We are proud to operate some of the cleanest and most energy-efficient ammonia complexes in the world.

 Protecting the Environment

 CF Industries is not only fully committed to complying with all applicable environmental laws and regulations, but also strives to promote environmental concerns and initiatives amongst all of our stakeholders, including in the communities where we operate.
 We pay the utmost attention to pollution prevention, energy efficiency, and conservation of natural resources in all of our operations.
 We are committed to informing our stakeholders with full transparency about the impacts of our operations.
 We strive to do the right thing for our stakeholders by making continuous improvements to our program wherever possible.

 For more information, consult our Environmental, Health, Safety, and Security policy.
 Our policy outlines the details of our practices and operations, the expectations of all employees, and the specific duties our managers and supervisors have to ensure our operations are efficient.

 Our natural gas-based ammonia production process is more energy efficient and results in lower emissions than the coal-based processes used in other parts of the world.
 However, conventional ammonia production is inherently energy-intensive, and results in greenhouse gas emissions.
 The company has committed decarbonizing its ammonia production network to enable the production of green and low-carbon ammonia, and has established goals for a 25% reduction in CO2e emissions intensity by 2030 and net-zero carbon emissions by 2050